Tudor1415/FoodClassifier/README_DATA.md

 You need to merge the preprocessed and augmented data before trainging.

 The training set has 80% of the total images and the testing set has 20%.

+To activate the virtual env use the folllowing command: source venv/bin/activate